finkusuma-dev/fem-newbie-product-preview-card/README.md

 }
 ```

-Using function is so much more convenient as you can just use it with the value in `px`.
+Using function is so much more convenient as you can just use the function in an assignment and pass the value in `px`.

 ```scss
 .attribution {